“My Father Voted For Trump And I Don’t Know How to Reconcile This”

 14962694_1591002227874750_3268798223889834835_n

-I am a woman, and I feel so betrayed that he voted for someone who clearly sees me as “less than” — someone who thinks women are there to grab and touch and lord over without consequences.
+I am a woman, and I feel so betrayed that my father voted for someone who clearly sees me as “less than” — someone who thinks women are there to grab and touch and lord over without consequences.
 It feels like, on some level, he has to be able to accept that behavior to have voted for him.
 It’s a betrayal to me, to my non-white boyfriend whose parents are immigrants, to my friends of color, to my LGBTQ friends, to my women friends, and to my mother.
 He’s spent time with all of these friends and likes them, but he was still okay voting against their civil rights and safety.

 He had been saying he wasn’t going to vote, but from listening to him talk I think it is clear that he voted for Trump — because he was the “lesser of the two evils.”
 What is more evil than the hate Trump was spewing though?